tmehta12/LIFE748-Git-workshop/4_First_commit.md

 ## Learning Outcomes
 > - Adding and committing to our repository.
-> - Adding details to what was committed (for future reference).
+> - Explaining what was committed (for future reference).

 ## 4.1 Add our file to the index
 We now need to commit this new file to the index, and commit it to our repository.